Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Bio-degradable dishwashing detergents used by our kitchen staff

-• Hot water every morning and evening for washing/ boiled water to fill up your water bottle every morning and night, and at lunch time if requested with enough time ahead
+• Hot water every morning and evening for washing/ boiled water to fill up your water bottle every morning and night, and at lunchtime if requested with enough time ahead

 • First-aid-kit including emergency oxygen bottle